-If you look at many old roadmaps they are often printed in Christmassy colours (white, red and green)!.
-The backgrounds are white, forests and open spaces are green and major roads are printed in red.
+If you look at many old roadmaps, they are often printed in Christmassy colours (white, red and green)!
+The backgrounds are white, forests and open spaces are green and significant roads are printed in red.
 That’s one of the reasons I decided to use them to make some Christmas paper rosettes.

-What I love about these map paper rosettes is that they can be made in a variety of sizes and used in a variety of ways.
+What I love about these map paper rosettes is that they can be made in various sizes and used in multiple ways.

-They look great hung together in clump as a wall or door decoration.
+They look superb hung together in clumps as a wall or door decoration.
 Hung individually on the Christmas tree as lovely ornaments.
-Or you can simply stick a map paper rosette to the top of a gift as a beautiful decoration.
+Or you can stick a map paper rosette to the top of a gift as a beautiful decoration.

-If you use maps of special places than that will make the decorations even more personal and special.
+If you use maps of unique places, then that will make the decorations even more personal and unique.

 These paper rosettes are so affordable too!
 All you need is a hot glue gun, old buttons, and some old road maps.

 If you don’t have any old road maps, you can pick them up cheaply in charity and thrift stores.
 Buying old road maps for crafts is very economical as they are often cheaper than gift wrap or craft paper.